Sci-Tech Daresbury

 Sci-Tech Daresbury, also known as Sci-Tech Daresbury Enterprise Zone, is a science and innovation campus near the village of Daresbury in Halton, Cheshire, England.
-The site began life as the Daresbury Laboratory later adding the Cockcroft Institute, Innovation Centre, Vanguard House and ITAC.
-Over 1,300 people work on the campus for nearly 150 high tech companies.
+The site began life as the Daresbury Laboratory later forming a joint venture and adding the Cockcroft Institute, Innovation Centre, Vanguard House, Hartree Centre, Techspace One, Techspace Two, Violet, Campus Technology Hub and ITAC.
+Nearly 2,000 people work on the campus for over 150 high tech companies.
 The science park was formerly known as Daresbury Science and Innovation Campus.
 In 2012 it was given enterprise zone status and renamed Sci-Tech Daresbury.